anoblet/docs/Theme.md

 # Theming in lit-html

-Theming in lit-element relies on custom properties in css:
+Theming in lit relies sometimes (a lot) on custom properties in css:

 Custom properties can be defined as follows: